From football glory to family pride: Charles Taylor’s daughter graduates from UG

 Similarly, the son of John Mensah earned a second-class upper division in computer science from the University of Texas in 2025.

-Although Mensah was not present in the United States, family members gathered to celebrate the accomplishment.
+Although Mensah was not present in the United States, family members gathered to celebrate the accomplishment, per News Ghana.

 As for Taylor, now 44, he remains active in the sport that shaped his name.
 The former Asante Kotoko and Hearts of Oak attacker works as a pundit on Angel TV, where his direct analysis continues to spark conversation.